DIY Sharpening System For Knives

 How To Use The Sharpening System for Knives

-One of the biggest advantages of this knife sharpening jig is that you can use it as a complete sharpening system having all the components stored in one box – sharpening table, box for water, whetstones.
-Or you can use it separately by taking out the knife sharpening table and use it on its own.
+One of the standout features of his homemade knife-sharpening jig is its versatility.
+You can use it as a complete sharpening station having all the components stored in one box – sharpening table, box for water, whetstones.
+Plus, you can simply remove the sharpening table and use it by itself.

 To use the knife sharpening system first mount the whetstone right up to the stopper and secure it with the adjustable bar.
 Whetstones of different sizes can be used.
 If built correctly the height of the whetstone should be higher than the upper edge of the box.